obsidiansystems/obelisk/guides/app-deploy.md

 ## a) Get Obelisk

-There are several ways to install Obelisk, but the one we are going to use here allows us to test a single version of Obelisk in different ways: the approach is to clone obelisk from it's GitHub repository (master, develop or qa branches) and start a project that uses that local check out.
+There are several ways to install Obelisk, but the one we are going to use here allows us to test a single version of Obelisk in different ways.
+The approach is to clone Obelisk from it's GitHub repository and start a project that uses that local check out.

-First open a terminal:

-navigate to the path of your choice and define a variable called `WORKDIR` to help us avoid running commands in the wrong folder.
+Open a terminal and run the following:

 ```bash
 export WORKDIR=~/obelisk-guide
 mkdir -p "$WORKDIR"
 ```

-Then let's get obelisk from GitHub using a specific branch:
+Then let's get Obelisk from GitHub using a specific branch:

 ```bash
 export OBELISK_BRANCH=develop
 git clone https://github.com/obsidiansystems/obelisk.git -b "$OBELISK_BRANCH" "$WORKDIR/obelisk"
 ```

 Once you have an Obelisk check out, you can build it using Nix and make a shortcut (alias) for the rest of the terminal session.
-With this you will be able to type `ob` anywhere else in the system as long as you do not close the terminal.
+With this you will be able to type `ob` anywhere as long as you do not close the terminal.

 ```bash
 alias ob=$(nix-build "$WORKDIR/obelisk" -A command --no-out-link)/bin/ob